Completing your application — Work and education details

 - You should include all paid and unpaid work in the work history section.

-Remember that you’re asked to include the city and country where you got the work experience, i.e. the city where you studied or worked.
-If you took online classes, enter the city where you were, not the city where the institution was.
+Remember that you’re asked to include the city and country for your work experience, i.e. the city where you were studying or working.
+If you took online classes, enter the city where you were, not the city where the institution is.
 Same if you were working remotely for a company—enter the place where the work was completed, not the actual location of the company.

 Work history tab

-In this section, you must list your last ten years of work experience.
-You can start with your most recent or use a reverse chronological order (no details are provided regarding the format).
-This section can take a while to complete, make sure you have all the info handy (dates, places, etc.).
+In this section, you are asked to list your last ten years of work experience.
+However, you should try and go back as far as when you were 18, otherwise you can be asked follow-up questions by the Canadian government.
+You can start with your most recent dates and work backwards or use a reverse chronological order (no details are provided regarding the format).
+This section can take a while to complete.
+Make sure you have all the info handy (dates, places, etc.) and write them out in a separate document first to check for any gaps.

 For each of your work experiences (and you must list them all!):